-The beauty of a fire-pit is that is can also be used for cooking on as well as warmth.
+The beauty of a fire pit is that it can also be used for cooking as well as warmth.

 You also don’t have to think about ventilation as you would in a house as the smoke from your fire will just go into the surrounding air.

-Fire-pits can be a quick and easy to build, and can be built using many different materials such as stone, steel and bricks.
+Fire-pits can be quick and easy to build and can be built using many different materials such as stone, steel, and bricks.
 It can be as small or as large as you’d like it.